 Planet Money is a National Public Radio podcast where hosts have conversations with leading thinkers and doers on the economy.
 The show has won many awards for its excellence, including the 2008 George Polk Award for Business Reporting.

 A podcast that has various episodes and deals with a fantastic array of topics, Planet Money is David Kaufman’s first choice.
-In his own words, it has episodes that are “as entertaining as it is informative”.
+It has episodes that are “as entertaining as it is informative”, in his own words.
 The best thing about the podcast is that you don’t have to listen to them in order and choose a theme you know you will enjoy.

 “My favourite episodes were from 2009-2012 when Planet Money took on the financial crisis head-on and was able to do an amazing job of explaining it.
 Start with Episode 486, “Crisis Revisited,” and take it where it leads you,” Kaufman writes.